YeoLab/outrigger/README.rst

 ::

-    $ outrigger psi --help
-    usage: outrigger psi [-h] [-i INDEX]
-                         [-c JUNCTION_READ_CSV | -j [SJ_OUT_TAB [SJ_OUT_TAB ...]]]
+    usage: outrigger psi [-h] [-i INDEX] [-o OUTPUT] [-c COMPILED_JUNCTION_READS | -j [SJ_OUT_TAB [SJ_OUT_TAB ...]]
-                         [-m MIN_READS] [--use-multimapping]
+                         | -b [BAMS [BAMS ...]]] [-m MIN_READS]
+                         [--ignore-multimapping] [--reads-col READS_COL]
-                         [--reads-col READS_COL] [--sample-id-col SAMPLE_ID_COL]
+                         [--sample-id-col SAMPLE_ID_COL]
                          [--junction-id-col JUNCTION_ID_COL] [--debug]
+                         [--n-jobs N_JOBS]

     optional arguments:
       -h, --help            show this help message and exit -i INDEX, --index INDEX
-                            Name of the folder where you saved the output from "outrigger index" (default is ./outrigger_index, which
+                            Name of the folder where you saved the output from "outrigger index" (default is
-                            is relative to the directory where you called this program, assuming you have called "outrigger psi" in the same folder as you called "outrigger index") -c JUNCTION_READ_CSV, --junction-read-csv JUNCTION_READ_CSV
+                            ./outrigger_output/index, which is relative to the
+                            directory where you called this program, assuming you have called "outrigger psi" in the same folder as you called "outrigger index")
+      -o OUTPUT, --output OUTPUT
+                            Name of the folder where you saved the output from "outrigger index" (default is ./outrigger_output,
+                            which is relative to the directory where you called the program).
+Cannot specify both an --index and --output with "psi"
+      -c COMPILED_JUNCTION_READS, --compiled-junction-reads COMPILED_JUNCTION_READS
-                            Name of the splice junction files to calculate psi scores on.
-If not provided, the compiled './outrigger_output/junction_reads/reads.csv' file
+                            Name of the compiled splice junction file to calculate psi scores on.
+Default is the '--output' folder's junctions/reads.csv file.
+Not required if you specify SJ.out.tab files with '--sj-out-tab'
-                            with all the samples from the SJ.out.tab files that were used during 'outrigger index' will be used.
-Not required if you specify SJ.out.tab file with '--sj- out-tab'
       -j [SJ_OUT_TAB [SJ_OUT_TAB ...]], --sj-out-tab [SJ_OUT_TAB [SJ_OUT_TAB ...]]
                             SJ.out.tab files from STAR aligner output.
-Not required if you specify a file with "--junction-read- csv"
+Not required if you specify a file with "--compiled- junction-reads"
+      -b [BAMS [BAMS ...]], --bams [BAMS [BAMS ...]]
-      -m MIN_READS, --min-reads MIN_READS
+                            Bam files to use to calculate psi on -m MIN_READS, --min-reads MIN_READS
                             Minimum number of reads per junction for calculating Psi (default=10)
+      --ignore-multimapping
-      --use-multimapping    Applies to STAR SJ.out.tab files only.
-If this flag is used, then include reads that mapped to multiple locations in the genome, not uniquely to a locus, in the read count for a junction.
-By default, this is off, and only uniquely mapped reads are used.
+                            Applies to STAR SJ.out.tab files only.
+If this flag is used, then do not include reads that mapped to multiple locations in the genome, not uniquely to a locus, in the read count for a junction.
+If inputting "bam" files, then this means that reads with a mapping quality (MAPQ) of less than 255 are considered "multimapped."
+This is the same thing as what the STAR aligner does.
+By default, this is off, and all reads are used.
       --reads-col READS_COL
                             Name of column in --splice-junction-csv containing
                             reads to use. (default='reads')
       --sample-id-col SAMPLE_ID_COL
-                            Name of column in --splice-junction-csvcontaining
+                            Name of column in --splice-junction-csv containing
                             sample ids to use. (default='sample_id')
       --junction-id-col JUNCTION_ID_COL
-                            Name of column in --splice-junction-csvcontaining the
-                            ID of the junction to use.
+                            Name of column in --splice-junction-csv containing the ID of the junction to use.
 Must match exactly with the junctions in the index.(default='junction_id')
       --debug               If given, print debugging logging information to standard out
+      --n-jobs N_JOBS       Number of threads to use when parallelizing psi calculation and file reading.
+Default is -1, which means to use as many threads as are available.

 ::